- Blog

 At Not These Ovaries, our commitment to LGSOC research serves as our driving force.
 We believe that focused research is the key to unlocking better treatments, improved diagnostic tools, and, ultimately, better outcomes for women with LGSOC.

-We’ve already funded groundbreaking studies on borderline ovarian cancer and low-grade serous ovarian cancers at Dana-Farber Cancer Institute, addressing the urgent need for better surveillance and treatment options.
 Donations have also enabled us to establish a dedicated Gynecologic Oncology Research Supervisor position at Mount Sinai Medical Center to accelerate research and expand clinical trials.
-This crucial role will lead the world-class institution’s low-grade ovarian cancer program, helping accelerate research and expand clinical trials.
+This crucial role leads the world-class institution’s low-grade ovarian cancer program, helping accelerate research and expand clinical trials.

 Make a Difference On LGSOC Day